 This article is part of a series focusing on individuals who dedicate their careers to serving the public in honor of Public Service Recognition Week.

-What inspired you to pursue a criminal justice career in forensic science?
+What inspired you to pursue this career?

 Is there a moment or incident that you reflect upon fondly as being highly representative of why you pursued this career in the first place?